Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 April 2025 09.16.22 UTC
+- WIB: Selasa, 1 April 2025 10.47.05 UTC
-- WITA: Selasa, 1 April 2025 10.16.22 UTC
+- WITA: Selasa, 1 April 2025 11.47.05 UTC
-- WIT: Selasa, 1 April 2025 11.16.22 UTC
+- WIT: Selasa, 1 April 2025 12.47.05 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: motivational
+Kategori: nature